opencodeiiita/FandomFusion-Backend/README.md

 -   **Show, don’t just tell**: Screenshots or short videos can make reviews smoother.
 -   **Avoid duplicate PRs**: If necessary, comment on the older PR with the follow-up PR number and close the obsolete one.
 -   **Three-day rule**: PRs inactive for more than three days may be closed.
+-   Make sure you have [Prettier](https://prettier.io/) installed, can be installed as an extension in most IDEs and Code Editors.

 Let’s create something amazing together. 🌟